Snehal-Salvi/Tapme-game/README.md

 3. **Click on the Coin Image:**
    - Follow the link provided by the bot to open the game in your browser.
    - Enjoy the game by interacting with the coin image to update your coin balance.

+## 📚 Backend Documentation

+For more information on backend setup and usage, please refer to the [Backend README](/backend/README.md).

+## 🖥️ Frontend Documentation

+For more information on frontend setup and usage, please refer to the [Frontend README](/frontend/README.md).

 ## 🔧 Backend Approach